What Are Facebook Instant Articles?

 Facebook Instant Articles WordPress Plugin

 Okay, so we have now answered the question on what are Facebook Instant Articles and we have seen examples of them in action.
-But, how do we implement them into our website?
+But, how do we implement them on our website?

 The first step is registering your business for Facebook Instant Articles.
 Once you are registered, you need to create a style for your brand, connect up your website and upload a handful of articles to be accepted by Facebook’s Developer team.
 To get started, follow the Instant Articles Quickstart Guide.